webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Attack-Flourish.md

 ---
 aliases:
 - Attack Flourish
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  - Abilities
+- Ability/Tier/Low
-  - Abilitiesnabler
+- Ability/Categories/Support
-type: Enabler
 ---

-# Attack Flourish
+## Attack Flourish

-**Type**: Enabler

 With your attack, you add stylish moves, entertaining quips, or a certain something that entertains or impresses others.
 One creature you choose within short range who can see you gains an asset to its next task if taken within a round or two.
+Enabler.